 In my fifties, my vision worsened and I was no longer able to read print or writing.
 I enjoyed my job and was active.
 However, one day while rushing to work in the Winter, I lost my balance and fell down 13 steps, hitting my good eye on a metal doorframe.
 I was conscious, but what a mess.
 A few days later, I could not see a thing.
 My retina had totally detached.
 It was quite some time before some vision came back, but it was never the same.
 I retired and needed to find other ways to be independent.
 The stress on my family was great, especially if I went outside alone.

-I have been attending the Senior Center for the past 6 years, and am a part of the Senior Council, where we get feedback and ideas from seniors for fun events and discuss any concerns we might have.
-I also volunteer at VISIONS and started a Diabetes Support Group, where seniors encourage each other to maintain good glucose levels, follow medical advice, and stay fit.
+I have been attending the Older Adult Center for the past 6 years, and am a part of the Older Adult Council, where we get feedback and ideas from older adults for fun events and discuss any concerns we might have.
+I also volunteer at VISIONS and started a Diabetes Support Group, where older adults encourage each other to maintain good glucose levels, follow medical advice, and stay fit.

 Although it has been hard for me to adjust to the shut-down of Selis Manor in March of 2020 due to the pandemic, technology, as well as technology training, has come to the rescue.
 Most of the center’s classes are held on Google Meet, or on Zoom, and I got a lot of help with using my IPhone and computer in class.

-Please support our efforts to engage seniors who are visually impaired in activities with others.
+Please support our efforts to engage older adults who are visually impaired in activities with others.
 They need to know that they are not alone

 You are sitting down for a friendly game of Blackjack, you look at your two cards and see a 3 and a 4, and you think to yourself “great, I’ll never beat the dealer with just a 7”.
 So you ask for another card, it’s an 8 bringing your total to 15.
 You ponder whether that’s enough but ultimately decide you need another card, it’s a 6, blackjack!
 You anxiously wait to see the dealer’s hand, 18.
 Dealer picks another card, it’s a 7, bust.
 You win.